-We are currently conducting two clinical trials with ZEN-3694, a single agent trial, and a Phase 1b combination trial in mCRPC with enzalutamide, both described below.
+We are currently conducting two clinical trials with ZEN-3694, a single agent trial (which has completed enrollment), and a Phase 1b combination trial in mCRPC with enzalutamide, both described below.
 In addition, we conduct research and development related to our epigenetics platform technology.
 We also hold royalty preferred shares of Resverlogix Corp. ("Resverlogix"), as described on page 4 under "Resverlogix Royalty Preferred Shares".